UoA-CARES/gymnasium_envrionments/README.md

 Use `python3 run.py -h` for help on what parameters are available for customisation.

 ### Train
 The train command in the run.py script is used to initiate the training process for reinforcement learning models within specified gym environments.
 This command can be customized using various hyperparameters to tailor the training environment and the RL algorithm.
-You can use python "run.py train cli -h" to view all available options for customization and start a run directly through the terminal.
+You can use python `run.py train cli -h` to view all available options for customization and start a run directly through the terminal.
 This flexibility enables users to experiment with different settings and optimize their models effectively.

-Specific and larger configuration changes can be loaded using python "run.py train config --data_path <PATH_TO_TRAINING_CONFIGS>", allowing for a more structured and repeatable training setup through configuration files including modification of network structures for given algorithms.
+Specific and larger configuration changes can be loaded using python `run.py train config --data_path <PATH_TO_TRAINING_CONFIGS>`, allowing for a more structured and repeatable training setup through configuration files including modification of network structures for given algorithms.

 ```
 python run.py train cli -h